mochi-hpc-experiments/platform-configurations/ANL/Polaris/README.md

 Notes
 -----
-As of this writing (2023-12-4) it is best to use json-c 0.13 with Mochi in order to ensure link time compatibility with the system json-c used by the system libfabric and cray-mpich on Polaris.
-However, the json-c-devel package is not installed on Polaris at this time, and 0.13 is not available in upstream Spack, so this is a difficult combination to use for Mochi.
+As of this writing (2024-07-09) it is best to use json-c 0.13 with Mochi in order to ensure link time compatibility with the system json-c used by the system libfabric and cray-mpich on Polaris.
+This spack.yaml example uses a `require:` directective to enforce this constraint.
+Note that json-c 0.13 is not available upstream in spack; it is provided as part of the mochi-spack-packages repository.

-As a workaround, the mochi-spack-packages repo adds an additional json-c version (labeled 0.13.0 to disambiguate from 0.13.1 which is already in Spack).
-We also add a dependency in the root spec in the spack.yaml to ensure that this version is used on Polaris.

-These instructions and environment examples will be updated if/when a matching json-c-devel package is installed on Polaris in the system environment.
+These instructions and environment examples will be updated if a matching json-c-devel package is installed on Polaris (in which case we can use it as an external package) or the system-provided libfabric package is built against a newer version of json-c (in which case Mochi will be able to use a newer json-c as well).